arfc/saltproc/doc/overview.rst

 - neutron poison removal with user-defined efficiency,
 - make-up mass loss by fresh fuel injection,
-- reactivity control by adjusting fuel feed rate or geometry,
+- reactivity control by adjusting fuel feed rate or reactor geometry (i.e. control rod depth),
 - can model any reactor design,
 - potentially, can couple with any depletion tool (i.e., MCNP, SCALE, OpenMC).